metaphysics degree

 The student is to explore eastern philosophies, metaphysics and religions.
 This should include Confucianism, Taoism, Buddhism and Hinduism.
 The student should distinguish the difference between what is religion and what is philosophy.

-Information for this assignment should be readily available at your local library.
+Resources are provided on the ICMT Online Campus and Campus Library.
+Further information for this assignment should also be available at your local library.
 The college has also provided a number of relevant web links to help with your research.
 See the Online Resources document available from the Online Student Center website.

 Assignment 3: A three to five page paper is required on the subject.